 Check out the following video to get some useful tips, how to have a double end bag workout.

 To sum up, the double end bag training can be done in a small area and allows a boxer to replicate many of the actions of a real match.
 It improves speed, timing, and footwork.
 It can also serve as a substitute for an opponent.

-Generally, the two bags above are used to improve your hand-eye coordination, timing, and rhythm, as well as helping you to develop your punching techniques for any martial arts.
+Generally, the two bags above are used to improve your hand-eye coordination, timing, and rhythm, as well as help you to develop your punching techniques and conditioning for any martial arts.
 Personally, I use both, since I have no option for sparring.
 Which do you prefer, speed bag vs double end bag, and why?
 Please share with us below.